udayakumar-s/ej2-angular-docs/ej2-angular/document-editor/import.md

 ### How to report the problems in Document Editor

-You can report the problems with displaying, or editing Word documents in Document Editor component through [`support forum`](https://www.syncfusion.com/forums/), [`Direct-Trac`](https://www.syncfusion.com/support/directtrac/), or [`feedback portal`](https://www.syncfusion.com/feedback/).
+You can report the problems with displaying, or editing Word documents in Document Editor component through [`feedback portal`](https://www.syncfusion.com/feedback).
 Kindly share the Word document for replicating the problem easily in minimal time.
 If you have confidential data, you can replace it and attach the document.

 ### Why the document pagination differs from Microsoft Word